Gan Siow Huang: Political career

+and won with 70.73% of the vote, thus becoming the Member of Parliament representing Marymount SMC.

 Personal life

 Gan is married to Lee Jek Suen, a former Republic of Singapore Navy officer who now works at Jurong Port.
 They have three children.
 Gan is also a volunteer with the Girl Guides Singapore and a member of its executive committee in 2016 and 2017.